Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/Introduction.md

 + You know about dependency inversion and interfaces
 + You know how events are created and used

-If you miss some knowledge, the [YouTube channel of Tim Corey](https://www.youtube.com/user/IAmTimCorey/videos) is a good soource for information.
+If you miss some knowledge, the [YouTube channel of Tim Corey](https://www.youtube.com/user/IAmTimCorey/videos) is a good source for information.
 His videos are free, but he also offers paid courses of excellent quality.

 ### Environment